Skip to content

 Submitting contributions

-Once a contribution has been submitted, the peer’s list of contributions is updated, and their credit balance is increased by an amount equal to the number of contributions submitted based on the current reward rate active in the network.
+Once a contribution has been submitted, the peer’s list of contributions is updated, and their token balance is increased by an amount equal to the number of contributions submitted based on the current reward rate active in the network.

 For complete instructions on how to submit a contribution, see Submitting a contribution.